This article lists the most common network issues that can occur while using Sound Alerts and how to solve them.

 What is a network issue?

-A network issue occurs when something interferes with your connection between your computer and Sound Alerts and can cause various effects.
+A network issue occurs when something interferes with the connection between your computer and Sound Alerts and can cause various effects.

 Some of these effects are: